niu541412/APOD_Mac_Daily/README.md

 KNOWN ISSUE
 These scripts work by grabbing the link to the big version of an image, however sometimes the APOD people use flash videos or animated gifs instead of a bigger jpeg picture, these obviously don't work so the script doesn't even try to download these, you'll be forced to look at the picture that was already on your desktop.

- Updated by me
+>>Updated by me
- 1. Set back to random wallpapers provided by Mac OS.
+>>1.
+Set back to random wallpapers provided by Mac OS.
- 2. Send notification when it updates the wallpaper with the name and authors.
+>>2.
+Send notification when it updates the wallpaper with the name and authors.